 For ardent book fans, the world can never have too many books.
-Book lovers can’t get enough of the incredible fictional worlds that their favorite writers create.
+Book lovers can’t get enough of the fictional worlds their favorite writers create.

-This may be particularly true for lovers of genre fiction, like historical fiction and alternative history fiction.
-Over the last years, historical fiction books like, “The Man in the High Castle” by Philip K. Dick, “Beloved” by Toni Morrison and “Roots” by Alex Haley, have been turned into movies or miniseries.
+This is true for genre fiction lovers.
+Over the years, historical fiction books, like “Beloved” by Toni Morrison and “Roots” by Alex Haley, have become major motion pictures.

 2. Film and TV Writer

-Because of their knowledge of history, history majors have a great deal to bring to the table as writers.
-While many may work as scriptwriters, others may become historical consultants for period shows or script doctors.
-Still, others are documentary writers and filmmakers, like Ken Burns, director of “The Civil War,” “The Dust Bowl” and “The Roosevelts: An Intimate History.”
+Because of their knowledge of history, history students bring insight to the writing table.
+Many work as scriptwriters.
+Others become historical consultants or script doctors for period shows.
+Some are documentary writers and filmmakers, such as Ken Burns, director of:

-If writing isn’t where your passions lie, then you may want to consider set and costume design.
-Historians provide information about the historical background for period TV, stage and film productions.
-These historians may advise the production department on historical costuming or sets.
+If writing isn’t where your passions lie, but you’re creative, then consider set and costume design.
+Historians provide information about the historical background for period TV, stage, and film productions.
+These historians advise the production department on historical costuming or sets.

-Additionally, there is an impressive list of media production companies and TV channels, like the BBC, the History Channel and PBS who hire these professionals because of their knowledge of history.
+There is an impressive list of media production companies and TV channels who hire people with a history degree because of their knowledge in time periods.
+Companies include:

 4. Multimedia Designer